HumanCellAtlas/data-store/README.md

 In this section, you'll configure and deploy a local API server and your own suite of cloud services to run a development version of the DSS.

+Note that privileged access to cloud accounts (AWS, GCP, etc.) is required to deploy the data-store.
+IF your deployment fails due to access restrictions, please consult your local systems administrators.

 ### Install Dependencies
 The DSS requires Python 3.6 to run.